 Being a freelancer in Iceland may seem like a distant dream right now, but the reality is that this could be your life soon.
 The process for setting up a freelance business in Iceland is straightforward, and most steps can be done quickly and without hassle.
 Once the steps have been completed, you are free to start looking for work as a freelancer in Iceland.

 At Xolo, we pave the way for freelance individuals like you to enjoy the lifestyle you dream of.
 Freelancing in Iceland can improve your life and take your career to the next level, but you understandably want to take advantage of all of the resources available to you.
-Xolo Go and Xolo Leap are excellent solutions that can streamline your efforts to set up and manage your business.
-To start your journey as a freelancer in Iceland, learn more about our products and reach out to us today.
+Xolo Leap is an excellent solution that can streamline your efforts to set up and manage your business.
+To start your journey as a freelancer in Iceland, learn more about Xolo Leap and reach out to us today.